jacobmstein/cs1302-phased-list/README.md

 1. **<a id="java-util-Arrays"/>Is `java.util.Arrays` class allowed?**

-   **No**; instead, you should write your own version of the method you want to use.
+   **No**, this violates [a requirement](#no-java-util-arrays); instead, you should write your own version of the method you want to use.
 Most of the methods that you think you might need from that class can be written in 6 lines of code or less (often much less), and writing your own version will serve as some much needed practice.

 Have a question?
 Please post it on the course Piazza.